jangko/nimCEF/readme.md

 You must be very careful when you post object across thread boundary for the reason below.

 ### MULTITHREAD ISSUE
 Nim memory model and C/C++ memory model is different.
-In C/C++, object can freely posted to another thread via CefPostTask.
+In C/C++, object can be freely posted to another thread via CefPostTask.
 While in Nim, NCPostTask should be used carefully.
 Every Nim thread has their own heap and GC. if you must post object across threads, you must create object in global heap, it means you must manually manage the object lifetime and you cannot use string or seq as usual(they must be manually marked by GC_ref/GC_unref).
 If you don't post object across threads boundary,